IrinaSing/Loruki-5/planning/retrospective.md

   - use @mentions more often
   - use the github integration in slack. /github
 -->

+- To start on time.
-To start in time, to work with all members together.
-Don't hesitate to ask for help!
-To learn what you have missed , so be able to reach the same level with other group members.
+- To work with all members together.
+- Don't hesitate to ask for help!
+- To learn what you have missed to be able to keep up with other group members.
+- To notify others asap if you can not participate in a call/to finish the task on time.

 ## Lessons Learned